Skip to content

 Bugs

-Please create a new issues (insert link when published) if you may have found a bug.
+Please create a new issue if you may have found a bug.
 Please describe the bug and instructions on recreating it (including OS and Python version).
 Label the issue with bug.

 New behaviour

 Our intention with SWMManywhere is that a high level of customisation to suit your needs may be achieved by adding new graphfcns or new metrics, see below.
-Other new behaviour may be tagged with enhancement, though please check existing issues (insert link when published) to see if something similar already exists.
+Other new behaviour may be tagged with enhancement, though please check existing issues to see if something similar already exists.

 Take a graph give a graph: graphfcns